How to Choose 30mA, 100mA, or 300mA RCD Protection for Different Applications

 This article provides a comprehensive guide on the capacity of a 20-amp circuit breaker, from understanding the basic principles to practical applications in a household setting.

-tongou was established in 1993 and is the trademark of Changyou Technology.
-We position ourselves as providers of intelligent product solutions for high and low voltage electrical systems, taking on solving customers’ pressures and challenges as our responsibility and creating value for them.
+The EU trademark “tongou” (Registration No. 018630309) is owned by Changyou Technology (Zhejiang) Co., Ltd. We position ourselves as providers of intelligent product solutions for high and low voltage electrical systems, taking on solving customers’ pressures and challenges as our responsibility and creating value for them.
 We utilize intelligent products to serve global customers, making life smarter and more convenient to benefit your life.

 Sales: [email protected]